Santhosh200429/breast-cancer-prediction/README.md

 Type the following command and press Enter:

-git --version
+'git --version'

 If Git is installed correctly, you will see an output like this:

-git version 2.xx.x.windows.x
+'git version 2.xx.x.windows.x'

 4. Open Git Bash (Recommended for Running Commands)